MaciejNarejko/notifications-page/README.md

 Additional assumptions:

-- Dynamic Page Title with the number of unread notifications
+- Dynamic page title with the number of unread notifications
 - Mark a notification on click as read/unread and update the visual state of the unread notifications

 This is a solution to the [Notifications page on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).